kyledross/PyChainReaction/README.md

 ### Credits

-All credits for the game logic and design go to Mark Tuttle, Tim Midkiff, and Compute! magazine.
+All credit for the design of this game goes to Mark Tuttle, Tim Midkiff, and Compute! magazine.
 This effort is only an attempt to port the code to Python so that it can continue to be enjoyed in new ways.